 Or, you could take your outdoor cooking to the next level!

 How do you do that?

-Well, an outdoor kitchen island is the absolute best solution for getting the most from your new pellet grill.
+Well, an outdoor kitchen island is the absolute best solution for getting the most from your new pellet smoker.

 Not only will it be the perfect place for food prep…

-It’ll also provide a secure spot for storing your pellets…
+It’ll also provide a secure spot for storing your wood pellets…

 And even a nearby seating area for your guests during those low-and-slow pellet cooks.